Charles A. Messenger

 The couple had eight children including the original Australian superstar of Rugby League and Rugby Union, Dally Messenger. and the younger Wally Messenger, who also represented Australia in Rugby League.

 Antecedent

-His father James Arthur Messenger was a noted sculler and boat builder who in 1854 won the World Sculling Championship from Tom Cole (rower).
+His father James Messenger was a noted sculler and boat builder who in 1854 won the World Sculling Championship from Tom Cole.
 James held the title for four years until beaten by the well known sculler Harry Kelley.
 James was also Queen's waterman and bargemaster to Queen Victoria on the River Thames.

-In 1862, his uncle John Messenger won the sculling race down the Thames, the renowned and historical Doggett's Coat and Badge, the oldest rowing race in the world and which is mentioned in the famous diary of Samuel Pepys FRS 1633–1703.
+In 1862, his uncle John Messenger won the sculling race down the Thames, the renowned and historical Doggett's Coat and Badge, the oldest rowing race in the world and which is mentioned in the famous diary of Samuel Pepys.
 For centuries it was considered the sculling championship of the world.